-Conflicts occur whenever people disagree over their values, motivations, perceptions, ideas or desires.
-These conflicts contribute to breakdowns in communication and hurt relationships.
-A critical component of managing conflicts is learning to understand the nature of conflict and the instinctual and neurobiological conditions that keep them from getting resolved.
+Conflicts occur when people disagree over their values, motivations, perceptions, ideas or desires.
+This interactive workshop looks at how conflicts can cause breakdowns in communication and hurt relationships.
+We will explore the nature of conflict and the instinctual and neurobiological conditions that keep conflicts from getting resolved.

 The Dispute Resolution Center has a commitment to teach citizens about effective collaboration, group decision-making, and the nature, management and resolution of conflict, which is part of our everyday lives.
 We give talks and offer custom trainings to professional organizations, homeowners associations, clubs, neighborhood associations, manufactured dwelling parks, business groups, schools, etc. Please give us a call at (503) 526-2523 if we can be of service.

 Reviews for Conflict Resolution Workshops